saltstack/salt/HACKING.md

-Here at Salt we use [pre-commit](https://pre-commit.com/) and [nox](https://nox.thea.codes/en/stable/) to make it easier for contributors to get quick feedback.
+Here at Salt we use [pre-commit](https://pre-commit.com/) and [nox](https://nox.thea.codes/en/stable/) to make it easier for contributors to get quick feedback, for quality control, and to increase the chance that your merge request will get reviewed and merged.
 Nox enables us to run multiple different test configurations, as well as other common tasks.
 You can think of it as Make with superpowers.
 Pre-commit does what it sounds like - it configures some Git pre-commit hooks to run `black` for formatting, `isort` for keeping our imports sorted, and `pylint` to catch issues like unused imports, among others.
 You can easily install them in your virtualenv with:

     python -m pip install pre-commit nox
     pre-commit install